boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 ## Multiple reducers - combineReducers method

-To allow us using multiple reducers we have available `combineReducers` method from `redux` library.
+To combine reducers, we could use `combineReducers` method from `redux` library.
 In the next chapter we want to fetch some data, and now we will create a data reducer for it.
 At moment it will be a simple reducer without any http request - we will do it later.

-We want to crate a `reducers` folder inside of a `store`, then change `reducer.js` file to `reducers/counter.js`.
+We want to crate a `reducers` folder inside of a `store`, then move and rename `reducer.js` file to `reducers/counter.js`.
-Now we can create a simple `reducers.data.js`
+Now we can create a second reducer - `reducers/data.js`

 ```js
 const initialState = {